zerp4/HOTAIR/README.md

 This code is provided as-is for reproducibility purposes and may be reused freely under the MIT License.
 No guarantees are made regarding functionality in other environments or use cases.

-## Folder Contents
+## Contents

 ### Data_input

-Minimal data input files required to reproduce the analyses in the Jupyter notebooks.
+All data files required to reproduce the analyses in the Jupyter notebooks.

-### MSAs

-Final MSAs of HOTAIR.

 ### Reference_sequences

 Sequences used for alignment of SHAPE-MaP and MRT-ModSeq sequencing reads.

-### Scripts

-- add_gaps_to_structure.py &rarr; add gaps to secondary structure as single-stranded positions to correspond to MSA
-- check_exon_scaffolds.sh &rarr; verify that hits from exon-aware searches are on the same scaffold
-- unwrap_stockholm.py &rarr; convert multiblock stockholm so that each sequence is on one line

 ### Superfold_structures